tornvallalexander/challenges-and-cheats-email/README.md

 - `RECIPIENTS` - a list of the recipients, the email addresses which you intent to send your email to, separated by a "," [comma] i.e. `someone@gmail.com,someone.else@gmail.com`

 # Run the application
-You can simply run the entire application (all the files at once) by running go run ., given that you are in the actual directory with the files.
+You can simply run the entire application (all the files at once) by running `go run .`, given that you are in the actual directory with the files.
 This is simply due to the fact that they all belong to the same "main" package

 # Other
 Obviously, this is a very basic and simple way to programmatically send an email.
 I encourage you to experiment with it and come up with your own improvements.